-All entities are expected to table annual performance reports 6 months after their fiscal year end, unless a timeframe of less than six months is stated in their enabling legislation.
+All Category 3 government entities are expected to table annual activity reports 6 months after their year end unless otherwise stated in legislation or where their activities are reported in the relevant department's annual report.

-A copy of the annual report should be submitted to the departmental coordinator who will then forward the document to the Transparency & Accountability Office for central review.
+A copy of annual report should be submitted to the Transparency & Accountability Office prior to the time of tabling.

-Check with the departmental coordinator or communications personnel to determine the number of paper copies required for tabling.
+Check with the departmental coordinator or communications personnel to determine the number of paper copies required for tabling, where the activity report is not included in the department's annual report.